VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -dryRun
     	Whether to check only config files without running vmagent.
 The following files are checked: -promscrape.config, -remoteWrite.relabelConfig, -remoteWrite.urlRelabelConfig .
 Unknown config entries are allowed in -promscrape.config by default.
 This can be changed with -promscrape.config.strictParse
   -enableTCP6
     	Whether to enable IPv6 for listening and dialing.
-By default only IPv4 TCP is used -envflag.enable
+By default only IPv4 TCP and UDP is used -envflag.enable
     	Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from command line if this flag isn't set
   -envflag.prefix string